 Credit Union Overview

-DayMet Credit Union is currently the 69th largest credit union headquartered in Ohio, with nearly 8,000 members and assets in excess of $105 million.
+DayMet Credit Union is currently the 66th largest credit union headquartered in Ohio, with nearly 9,000 members and assets in excess of $113 million.
 Established in 1957 for the benefit of General Motors employees, a community charter was adopted in the 1970s.
-With the recent FOM expansion, DayMet is positioned for growth.
+Since its FOM expansion more than a year ago, DayMet membership has grown by more than 12%.
 According to a September 2021 CUInsight article,

 “We are excited for the opportunity to provide our credit union services to individuals in these expanded communities,” Steve Shore, president/CEO of DayMet, said.
 “Many of our rural Ohio communities are limited in their financial product choices.
 We intend to provide them with additional, cost-conscious options to fit their needs.”